Third Italian War of Independence: Aftermath

-In July 1866, after the Prussian victory over Austria, the Armistice of Nikolsburg ended the hostilities between the two countries, provided that Italy obtained Venetia.
-The Austrians withdrew to the Isonzo River and left Venice to Italian hands.
-France and Prussia pressured Italy to conclude an armistice on its own with Austria.
-The Italian Prime Minister Bettino Ricasoli refused the call and insisted to obtain "natural" frontiers for Italy, including the cession of Venice and South Tyrol and that Italian interests in Istria were respected.
-However, the Austro-Prussian armistice had strengthened Vienna's hand and Austrian admiral Wilhelm von Tegetthoff had taken command of the sea.
-Eventually, the cessation of hostilities was agreed to at the Armistice of Cormons signed on 12 August, followed by the Treaty of Vienna on 3 October 1866.
+In late July 1866, after the Prussian victory over Austria, the Armistice of Nikolsburg ended the hostilities between the two countries, provided that Italy obtained Venetia.
+The Italian army had advanced to the Isonzo River, the Austrians withdrew and left Venice to Italian hands.
+Following the Austro-Prussian armistice, France and Prussia pressured Italy to conclude an armistice on its own with Austria.
+The Italian Prime Minister Bettino Ricasoli initially refused the call and insisted to obtain "natural" frontiers for Italy, including the cession of Venetia and South Tyrol and that Italian interests in Istria were respected.
+Eventually, the cessation of hostilities between Italy and Austria was agreed to at the Armistice of Cormons signed on 12 August, followed by the Treaty of Vienna on 3 October 1866.